-Increasing number of the recent studies suggests the correlation between the frequency of onset of certain diseases and dietary habit.
-The antioxidant food components may be reliably said to represent certain kind of "protectors" against different pathological conditions, starting from inflammatory, to cardiovascular and carcinogenic ones.
-In the chain of biochemical events, antioxidants eliminate surplus of free radicals and thus prevent inflammatory reactions that initiate conditions such as psoriasis, arthritis and lupus, as well as blood vessel lesions preceding development of atherosclerotic plaques.
+Increasing number of the recent studies suggests a relationship between the frequency of certain diseases and dietary habits.
+The antioxidant food components may represent certain kind of "protectors" against different pathological conditions, starting from inflammatory up to cardiovascular and carcinogenic ones.
+In the chain of biochemical events, antioxidants eliminate surplus of free radicals and thus prevent inflammatory reactions that initiate conditions such as psoriasis, arthritis and lupus, as well as blood vessel lesions preceding the development of atherosclerotic plaques.

-As for the CVS diseases, food rich with functional antioxidant components reduces significantly the risk of their development through several possible mechanisms: reduction of blood cholesterol level, reduction of lipid peroxidation, reduction of atherosclerotic plaque formation, elimination of free radicals and inhibition of protein (Hasler et al. 2000).
+As for the CVS diseases, food rich with functional antioxidant components reduces significantly the risk of their development through several possible mechanisms: reduction of blood cholesterol level, reduction of lipid peroxidation, reduction of atherosclerotic plaque formation, elimination of free radicals and inhibition of enzymes (Hasler et al. 2000).
 Determination of the total antioxidant status (TAS) is used in clinical practice as a biomarker in different prognostic and diagnostic approaches.
 Based on the existing AO status, the predisposition to certain diseases may be determined.
-Disturbance of the exiting AO status of the organisms as a consequence of every day exposure to different types of stress increases the risk of onset of the disease.
+Disturbance of the existing AO status of the organisms as a consequence of every day exposure to different types of stress increases the risk of disease onset.
 Thus, it is clear how important is to preserve the existing AO defense of the organism.
 Consumption of food rich in antioxidants may prevent formation of surplus of free radicals, or, if they have already been formed, it may prevent disturbance of the cell homeostasis through prevention of their interaction with other biomolecules.
 This type of nutrition enables us to control stress and ameliorate its consequences.